Biography

 Software engineer, software architect, and production engineer with over three decades of experience specializing in the design and construction of mission-critical, high-performance parallel and distributed systems, as well as machine learning (ML) pipelines.

-Provided architectural guidance, software design engineering, and technology trending analysis to Fortune 500 companies.
+Provided architectural guidance, software design engineering, and technology trend analysis to Fortune 500 companies.
+Led initiatives spanning system performance remediation, cloud migration, and scalable infrastructure design.

 Responsible for designing and developing machine learning (ML) pipelines for training and inference.
 Led the design and development of a data analytics and insights platform for research and creating relational and non-relational durable storage schemas for use in transactional applications, data lakes, data warehouses, and data marts.